The Evolution of the Scope of Our Practice

 We focus on all aspects of the law of estates and trusts.
 In other words, we conduct a broad practice within a narrow niche.

 This approach developed from the early experience of the founding member of the firm.
 In the late 1970’s and early 1980’s, Fred was a sole practitioner who operated like many other lawyers with a small-town practice: taking on a little of this and a little of that, spanning divorce, personal injury, criminal defense, and of course, estates and trusts.

 Two seemingly conflicting ideas about the practice of law became apparent from that experience.
 On the one hand, in an increasingly complex and specialized world, the importance of the in-depth understanding that comes from having a specific focus became clear.
 It is difficult to be all things to all people.
 On the other hand, a great strength of the generalist is that such a lawyer brings to each client matter what he or she learns from a wide range of practice experience.
 It is easy to be blind to the broader picture if your perspective and experience is too narrow.
 These two concepts play an important part in how we see the firm today.

-We are very active in writing and presenting or arranging continuing education courses for lawyers on topics within our field of practice.
-This “feeds” the academic/knowledge-based aspect of the law of estate and trusts.
+The firm encourages writing for professional journals and presenting continuing education courses for lawyers.
+These are not merely extracurricular activities; they are a fundamental characteristic of our firm.
+These activities deepen and expand the firm’s collective understanding of the law of estates and trusts.
 Similarly, our fiduciary litigation practice requires research and briefing of topics for trial or appeals.
 Although these activities are designed to advance a specific position, it too deepens our understanding of the law of estates and trusts and keeps us current on developments in the field.